mexok/nvim-setup/README.md

 * .config/ and .tmux.conf -> just copy paste to home dir
 * .zshrc -> append to home dir .zshrc
-* vimspector.json -> see vimspector nvim plugin for location
-* Install pynvim for vimspector plugin
+* Install debugpy and pytest if needed
 * Install nerdfont (I use DejaVu Sans Mono)

 ...and you should be ready to go.

 Feel free to reach out to me for problems/ issues.